Is Stuypend Safe to Use?

 Stuypend does not receive or store your banking information.
 To connect a bank account to your Stuypend account you will securely sign into your bank using your online banking sign in.
 During this process, you are connected via a secure and private channel with your bank, who verify your credentials.

-Once you have been authenticated by your bank, they provide a randomized token to Stuypend which allows you to initiate transactions from our app.
-Only the token is stored on your phone, not any banking information.
+Once you have been authenticated by your bank, they provide a randomized security token to Stuypend which allows you to initiate transactions from our app.
+Only the token is stored, not any banking information.
 You can revoke the token at any time simply by logging out of the app or disconnecting your bank account in the app's settings.

 The secure and private sign in with your bank, together with the token system, allow Stuypend to avoid receiving or storing any of your bank info.